MJMcP/best-compressed/README.md

 ## Home

 - Navigation  Bar
   - Situated at the top of the page, the page logo 'BEST COMPRESSED' is shown on the left hand side with the page menu located on the right, listing this HOME page as well as 3 addional pages.
-Each page is assigned an icon as visual aid.
+Each page is assigned an icon as a visual aid.
   - Once the site adapts for smaller screen sizes, the page logo will relocate to the center of screen with the menu options underneath it.
 Due to the length of some of the link names, the icons will be used instead of text when the site adapts.

 [Back to Contents](#contents)